splunk/public-o11y-docs/synthetics/test-config/auth.rst

    #.
 In :guilabel:`Selector`, enter the ID of the element on the target page where the user must enter the OTP.

    #.
-In :guilabel:`Value`, enter the name of the custom varialble your JavaScript stored the OTP in, prefixed with custom. and enclosed in double curly braces.
+In :guilabel:`Value`, enter the name of the custom variable your JavaScript stored the OTP in, prefixed with custom. and enclosed in double curly braces.
 For example, ``{{custom.otp}}``.

    ..  image:: /_images/synthetics/auth-multifactor-sms-fillinfield.png
        :width: 70%